ansible-collections/ibm_zos_core/docs/source/filters.rst

 The **IBM z/OS core collection** includes filters and their usage in sample playbooks.
-Unlike collections that can be identified at the top level using the collections keyword and then simply accessing modules using module names, filters must always be specified in the playbook with their fully qualified name even when included in a collection .
+Unlike collections that can be identified at the top level using the collections keyword, filters must always be specified in the playbook with their fully qualified name even when included in a collection.

 Filters usage follows this pattern: